ButternCream/Spotty/README.md

 ![WithDB](https://i.imgur.com/nP1H8Sx.png)

 ### *Todo*
-- ~~Instead of saving the entire playlist in a set :scream:, simply save the last time checked.
-Then filter the next fetch based on the previous time.~~
 - Wait for spotify webhooks
 - Exception handling for the database
 - Better permissions for things like !stop